MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - All tests occurred on regular schedules.
 - Auditing cycles varied from monthly to biennially.
-- Segment counts were either one, two, four, or ten (annual, semi-annual, quarterly, or monthly).
+- Segment counts were either one, two, four, ten, or fifty (corresponding to annual, semi-annual, quarterly, monthly, or weekly audits).
-- Segments were chosen either systematically (the first quarter of the collection, the second quarter of the collection, etc.) or by uniform random selection.
-(This is currently NYI.)
+- Segments were chosen either systematically (the first quarter of the collection, the second quarter of the collection, etc.) or by uniform random selection with replacement.
+(This needs investigation; it has not been tested lately and thus may effectively be NYI.)

 Some features of the results are apparent.

 - *Observation*: Total auditing of the collection is highly effective at reducing document losses.
-- *Observation*: Auditing in multiple segments is very slightly more effective than auditing the entire collection as one segment; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.
+- *Observation*: Auditing in multiple segments is very slightly more effective than auditing the entire collection as one segment with the same cyclic frequency; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.

     We note also that auditing in a number of segments has two additional advantages:
     1. It spreads the bandwidth requirements for auditing throughout the audit cycle.
 This can reduce recurring (monthly, quarterly) egress charges for large audits.
     1. It can find a dead server more quickly.
 A dead server can be detected only during auditing when a document repair fails.
 Since all servers are examined quarterly, for instance, rather than annually, documents are exposed less to permanent loss.

 - *Observation*: Random auditing, where segment contents are selected with replacement, is less effective than total auditing or, equivalently, segmented auditing *without* replacement.
+Selection of documents randomly *with replacement* will inevitably miss some documents entirely while sampling others more often than needed.
 - *Observation*: Across a wide range of document error rates, increasing auditing frequency beyond a certain point shows little improvement.
 - *Observation*: The effectiveness of auditing is robust across a wide spectrum of storage quality (i.e., document error rates) and short term variations in storage quality.
 - However, auditing strategies are not robust to associated failures that compromise multiple servers over short periods.
 Associated server failures -- whether due to disasters, economic downturns, clerical errors, or lack of independence of servers -- can remove more than one server from service between audit cycles.
 This reduces the number of active replications of the collection, leaving the collection more vulnerable to minor errors until it is repaired by auditing.